 \subsection{Automatic Evaluation of Specific Discourse Phenomena}

-In this section, we mention the works which have proposed reference-based automatic evaluation metrics for evaluating specific discourse phenomena in MT. \\ \\ \textbf{Pronoun translation.} The first metric proposed by Hardmeier and Federico \cite{Hardmeier:10} measures the precision and recall of pronouns directly.
+In this section, we discuss automatic metrics for evaluating specific discourse phenomena in MT. \\ \\ \textbf{Pronoun translation.} The first pronoun evaluation metric \cite{Hardmeier:10} measures the precision and recall of pronouns directly.
 Firstly, word alignments are produced between the source and translation output, and the source and the reference translation.
-For each pronoun in the source, a clipped count is computed, which is defined as the number of times the pronoun occurs in the translation output truncated by the number of times it occurs in the reference translation.
-The final metric is then the precision, recall or F-score based on these clipped counts.
+For each pronoun in the source, a clipped count -- the number of times the pronoun occurs in the translation output truncated by the number of times it occurs in the reference translation -- is computed.
+The final metric is then the precision, recall or F-score based on the clipped counts.

-Werlen et al. \cite{Miculicich:17} proposed a metric that estimates the accuracy of pronoun translation (APT), that is for each source pronoun, it counts whether its translation can be considered correct.
-It first identifies triples of pronouns: (source pronoun, reference pronoun, candidate pronoun) based on word alignments which are improved through heuristics.
-Next, the translation of a source pronoun in the MT output and the reference are compared and the number of identical, equivalent, or different/incompatible translations in the output and reference, as well as cases where candidate translation is absent, reference translation is absent or both, are counted.
+Werlen et al. \cite{Miculicich:17} estimated the accuracy of pronoun translation (APT), that is for each source pronoun, they counted the number of times its translation is considered correct.
+APT first identifies triples of pronouns: (source pronoun, reference pronoun, candidate pronoun) based on word alignments, improved through heuristics.
+Next, the translation of a source pronoun in the MT output and the reference are compared, and the number of identical, equivalent, or different/incompatible translations in the output and reference, as well as cases where candidate translation is absent, reference translation is absent or both, are counted.
 Each of these cases is assigned a weight between 0 and 1 to determine the level of correctness of MT output given the reference.
 The weights and the counts are then used to compute the final score.